telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ```

 Apart from simple values corresponding to JSON datatypes (i.e. numbers, strings, booleans, etc.)
 for attribute values, you can also use complex structures or custom metadata.
-These are advance
+These are advanced
 topics, described in [this section](structured_attribute_valued.md#structured-attribute-values ) and
 [this other](metadata.md#custom-attribute-metadata), respectively.